 Enhanced Personal Safety:

-- Personal wearable panic buttons provide a sense of security to individuals, especially in situations where they may feel vulnerable or at risk.
+- Personal wearable panic buttons provide a sense of security to individuals, especially when they may feel vulnerable or at risk.
 Knowing that assistance is just a button press away can boost confidence and peace of mind.

 -